 You’ll also get other Visa benefits when making charges with the Starbucks Rewards Visa card.
 Here’s a list from the card’s website:

 Decline the rental company’s collision insurance and charge the entire rental cost to your card.
 Coverage is provided for theft and collision damage for most cars in the U.S. and abroad.
 In the U.S., coverage is secondary to your personal insurance.

 Extends the time period of the U.S. manufacturer’s warranty by an additional year, on eligible warranties of three years or less.

 Covers your new purchases for 120 days against damage or theft up to $500 per claim and $50,000 per account.

 Trip Cancellation / Interruption Insurance

-You can be reimbursed up to $1,500 per trip for your pre-paid, non-refundable passenger fares, if your trip is cancelled or cut short by covered situations like sickness or injury
+You can be reimbursed up to $1, 500 per person and $6,000 per trip for your pre-paid, non-refundable passenger fares, if your trip is canceled or cut short by sickness, severe weather and other covered situations

 If that would be too much of a stretch to spend $4000 in three months, you can still sign up for a card that will earn you 2% back on all purchases without having to pay an annual fee.
-The Citi Double Cash card earns 2% back on all purchases and is currently offering $150 back after spending the same $500 in three months.
+The Citi Double Cash card earns 2% back on all purchases.

 While the approximate 2% return on all purchases and extra for Starbucks purchases makes this card a decent value, I can’t recommend it.
 If you’re reading this webpage and have gotten this far down my article, you’re not in this game to get 2% cash or a free coffee (or twenty).
 You want to be able to travel better using your miles and points.
 Don’t waste a credit card sign up on this card and sign up for cards that will get you closer to your travel goals instead.